coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 bull rush an opponent who is one size category larger than you, the same size, or smaller.

-**Initiating a Bull Rush:** First, you move into the defender's space.
+**Initiating a Bull Rush:** First, you move into the defender’s space.
 Doing this provokes an attack of opportunity from each opponent that threatens you, including the defender.
-(If you have the Improved Bull Rush feat, you don't provoke an attack of opportunity from the defender.)
+(If you have the Improved Bull Rush feat, you don’t provoke an attack of opportunity from the defender.)
 Any attack of opportunity made by anyone other than the defender against you during a bull rush has a 25% chance of accidentally targeting the defender instead, and any attack of opportunity by anyone